sleeping-owl/seeder/README.md

 ## Installation

- 1. Require this package in your composer.json and run composer update (or run `composer require sleeping-owl/seeder:1.x` directly):
+ 1. Require this packages in your composer.json and run composer update:

+		"fzaninotto/faker": "1.5.*@dev",
 		"sleeping-owl/seeder": "1.*"

  2. After composer update, add service providers to the `config/app.php`